 Kikila Perrin, Project Keeper

-My lineage is predominantly European, with my mother’s family having migrated to this continent from Bavaria (her father) in the 1930s, and England and France by way of Québec (her mother) during different times before then.
-By my father’s line I am Norse/Norman and Celtic/French, and my father migrated to Turtle Island from Switzerland in the 1970s.
-Born on the unceded territory of the Algonquin Anishnaabeg people, most of my life was spent in Tiotiá:ke in Kanienʼkehá:ka territory before a call brought me to W̱SÁNEĆ and lək̓ʷəŋən territories.
-It’s impossible for me to see my time spent on these territories now without the terrible truth that lets me be here.
+My lineage is European, with my mother’s family having migrated to this continent from Bavaria (her father) in the 1930s, and England and France by way of Québec (her mother) during different times before then.
+By my father’s line I am Celtic/French and Norse/Norman, and my father migrated to Turtle Island from Switzerland in the 1970s.
+Born on the unceded territory of the Algonquin Anishnaabeg people, most of my life was spent in Tiotiá:ke in Kanienʼkehá:ka territory before moving to W̱SÁNEĆ and lək̓ʷəŋən territories in 2015.
 This project is also a part of my phd, which I began at age of 40 (2019) at UVic.
-Doing a phd is a confusing experience for me because of the privileged position of it, and the treatment that it brings me.
-The paths of my supervisors and other insurgent Elders who make up my knowledge lineage, though, inspires me to it.
-One of the experiences bringing me to this project are my time working with the Alliance for Intergenerational Resilience (AIR).
-My name is the word for “kettle” in ‘Ōlelo Hawai’i and came to me as a gift (not in an official or ceremonial way) when I was an infant displacing Kānaka Maoli on the Island of Hawai’i with my parents (my dad was on a work trip).
+Working with the Alliance for Intergenerational Resilience (AIR) starting in 2017 got me excited to try and undertake this project.
+My preferred name is the word for “kettle” in ‘Ōlelo Hawai’i and came to me as a gift (not in an official or ceremonial way) when I was an infant displacing Kānaka Maoli on the Island of Hawai’i with my parents (my dad was on a work trip).
 It is problematic in many ways, and this isn’t lost on me.
 It is a name that reminds me of my responsibilities on unceded and stolen Indigenous land, and of my responsibilities as someone who appropriates he’e nalue/whakahekeheke.
 It is an honour to represent my line in this project, and to work towards non-metaphorical decolonization and land back as a settler.
-With gratitude, this project could not have began without my mother, and not without those who have offered me guidance on this path: Adong Vicky (Acholi), T (Māori), Ralph McDougall (Secwépemc, Okanagan), Dwayne Gladue (Cree), Dennis Pierson, Lewis Williams (Ngai Te Rangi and Scottish), Tsastilqualus (Ma’amtagila), Rose Henry (Tla’amin), Ernest Alfred (‘Namgis), Acholiland, Aotearoa, and Turtle Island.
+With gratitude, this project could not have began without my mother, Joan Senninger, and not without those who have offered me guidance on this path: Adong Vicky, T, Ralph McDougall, Dwayne Gladue, Dennis Pierson, Lewis Williams, Tsastilqualus, Rose Henry, Ernest Alfred, Acholiland, Aotearoa, Hawai’i, and Turtle Island.
 All of my relations.

-Keith Cherry, Project Witness (Participant)
+Keith Cherry, Project Witness (co-researcher)

-Keith Speaking at Johnson St Bridge occupationI am an able-bodied, cis, straight, white, settler male from L’nu (Mi’Kmaq) territories, subject to the Peace and Friendship Treaties of 1726, 1749, 1752, 1760, 1778 and 1779.
+I am an able-bodied, cis, straight, white, settler male from L’nu (Mi’Kmaq) territories, subject to the Peace and Friendship Treaties of 1726, 1749, 1752, 1760, 1778 and 1779.
 I acknowledge that none of these treaties have been honoured in practice, and that as a result settler governance of these lands constitutes an ongoing act of colonization.

 My maternal ancestors are Scottish and English.
 My paternal side is Polish and Irish.
 Both sides are marked by their own historical experiences of dispossession and proletarianization.
 As a result, neither maintains strong links to their ancestral lands, cultures, languages or traditions.
 Instead, to varying degrees, both deliberately assimilated into colonial society and participated thoroughly in the dispossession and oppression of Indigenous peoples across eastern and central Turtle Island, including working in resource extraction (timber and oil).